 \section{Background and Related Work}

-\paragraph{Bayesian Federated Learning} BFL seeks to integrate the advantages of Bayesian Deep Learning, e.g., better model calibration and uncertainty quantification, within the FL framework.
-Following the classification proposed in \cite{cao2023Bayesian}, BFL approaches can be broadly categorized into two main types; Client-side BFL \cite{zhang2022personalized, zhu2023confidence, liu2023bayesian, boroujeni2024personalized, hasan2024calibrated, bhatt2024federated} and server-side BFL \cite{corinzia2019variational, chen2020fedbe, al2020federated, guo2023federated}, with certain overlaps between these groups, reflecting the diversity in model formulations and inference techniques.
-In \cite{jamoussi2024information}, the authors extend the discussion on the parametric client-side BFL framework by categorizing methods according to the techniques used to aggregate the local posteriors and propose a unified framework for aggregation rooted in Information Geometry.
+\paragraph{Bayesian Federated Learning.} BFL seeks to integrate the advantages of Bayesian Deep Learning, such as improved model calibration and uncertainty quantification, within the FL framework.
+Following the classification proposed in \cite{cao2023Bayesian}, BFL approaches can be broadly categorized into two main types: client-side BFL \cite{zhang2022personalized, zhu2023confidence, liu2023bayesian, boroujeni2024personalized, hasan2024calibrated, bhatt2024federated} and server-side BFL \cite{corinzia2019variational, chen2020fedbe, al2020federated, guo2023federated}, with certain overlaps between these groups, reflecting the diversity in model formulations and inference techniques.
+In \cite{jamoussi2024information}, the authors extend the discussion of the parametric client-side BFL framework by categorizing methods according to the techniques used to aggregate local posteriors and propose a unified framework for aggregation rooted in information geometry.